CopernicaMarketingSoftware/Documentation/Mailerq/5.0/dns-settings.md

 ```

 The management console has a special DNS widget that you can use to monitor
-how many DNS operations are busy.
+how many DNS operations are in progress.
 If you see that the number of DNS operations
 is almost always higher than the number of threads, it is best to increase
 the number of threads.
 This will immediately improve your MTA's performance.

-## Using getaddrinfo()
+## Using getaddrinfo

 For the DNS lookups of IP addresses, MailerQ uses the standard "getaddrinfo"
 library call that is available on all Linux systems.
 This function checks the